This page covers what fallow dead-code reports, how to prioritize findings, and when to act.

 Issue types

-Fallow detects 13 types of dead code.
+Fallow reports multiple dead-code issue types.
 Each type has a default severity that determines whether it causes a non-zero exit code with --fail-on-issues.

 Unused files